shidhincr/shidhincr.github.com/source/_posts/2015-07-31-iterm-tips-and-zsh-plugins-for-better-development-environment.markdown

 - productivity
 ---

-This post is about the two tools I use regularly in my development environment:  **iTerm** and **oh-my-zsh**. [iTerm](https://www.iterm2.com/) is a mac terminal replacement and zsh + [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is an excellent combo to replace the bash shell with some cool stuff.
+This post is about the two tools I use regularly in my development environment:  **iTerm** and **oh-my-zsh**. [iTerm](https://www.iterm2.com/) is a mac terminal replacement and zsh + [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is an excellent combo to replace the bash shell with some cool stuffs.

 ![iTerm and Oh-my-zsh](https://lh3.googleusercontent.com/-Ccq2BJHbMmI/Vb8hLcwrnbI/AAAAAAAAk3Y/4Jx8wKfWBSk/s600/iterm-ohmyzsh.png "iterm-ohmyzsh.png")